fatmali/fatmali/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently a Software Engineer at Antara Health
-- 🌱 I’m currently learning Rust crab 🦀
+- 🌱 I’m currently learning Rust 🦀
 - 📫 How to reach me: alifatma2019@gmail.com
 - 😄 Pronouns: she/her